itteerde/ep2e_c01/notes/mission_0001_plan_001.md

 - Have the strike package at dead man switch setup in case the crew gets compromized (not really possible, but what is a good compromise?).

 ### Evacuation
+- Compromising structural integrity would cause the population to leave.
+How do you compromise a whole asteroid though?
+- Sabotaging life support.
+Wouldn't it be compartimentalized though, allowing them to isolate compromised sections and fix the problems?
+- What about the military installation, against whom/for what?
+Maybe one could wag the dog and make them flee the enemy with limited sabotage, or even just credible threat of impending destruction by attack?

 ### Information Gathering
 1. Acquire `Skillware` with `Resources IV` once the week lapses.
 Acquire `Skillsoft, Know: TITAN Tech` to get +30 on all risk evaluation rolls, and maybe be given some more information, especially in combination with `Common Sense`.